Ann Kelleher

 Ann B. Kelleher, from Knockraheen, Carriganima near Macroom, County Cork, is an engineer, and a senior officer of Intel Corporation.
 She leads Intel's Technology Development Team, focused on developing 5 nm and 7 nm process technology.
-She reports to Intel's CEO, Pat Gelsinger.
+She reports to Intel's CEO.
 She was the first Irish woman to be named as a vice-president of the corporation.

 Education

 Kelleher is originally from Macroom in County Cork, Ireland, where her father worked as a farmer.
 With parental encouragement, Kelleher pursued maths and science in secondary school, and chose to study engineering in University College Cork (UCC), being one of just five women in a class of 55.
-She specialised in electrical engineering and graduated in 1987.
-Kelleher continued electrical engineering studies at Masters level instead of accepting a job offer at Digital in Clonmel, Co.
-Tipperary, graduating in 1989.
+She specialized in electrical engineering and graduated in 1987.
+Kelleher continued electrical engineering studies at Masters level instead of accepting a job offer at Digital in Clonmel, County Tipperary, graduating in 1989.
 She then became the first ever female to receive a PhD from Ireland's National Microelectronics Research Centre (NMRC), now part of the Tyndall National Institute at UCC, in 1993.
 She ran a process integration group in Tyndall from 93-96.

 Early career

-In 1996 Kelleher joined Intel Ireland in Leixlip, Co.
-Kildare, as a process engineer, where she quickly achieved promotion.
+In 1996 Kelleher joined Intel Ireland in Leixlip, County Kildare, as a process engineer, where she quickly achieved promotion.
 Her first major role of responsibility was as factory manager of Fab 24, a plant for the manufacturing of semiconductors, in Leixlip, when it opened in 2006.
 At the time, it was Intel's first chip factory in Europe using advanced 65 nm process technology.
-In 2008, Kelleher decided to go to the United States to become the plant manager at Intel's Fab 12 plant in Chandler, Arizona.
+In 2008, Kelleher decided to go to the United States of America to become the plant manager at Intel's Fab 12 plant in Chandler, Arizona.
 Kelleher also site managed Intel's Rio Rancho, New Mexico Fab 11X fabrication facility for a period before finally moving to Portland, Oregon in 2015 where she lives as of 2018.